mer-hybris/hadk.sailfishos.org/new-device-build.rst

   hybris/hybris-boot/Android.mk:49: ********************* /data should live on /dev/block/platform/msm_sdcc.1/by-name/userdata

-Note that subsequent repo sync will reset this unless you update your .repo/local_manifests/encore.xml to point to a fork of the hybris-boot repo.
+Note that a subsequent ``repo sync`` will reset this unless you update your ``.repo/local_manifests/encore.xml`` to point to a fork of the hybris-boot repo.

 Additional packages
 ```````````````````

-It's possible you'll need additional tools.
-Eg for U-Boot based devices the mkimage command is not present and needs installing:
+Additional tools can be downloaded inside the Android Ubuntu chroot.
+For
+example, devices based on the U-Boot bootloader require the ``mkimage``
+utility, which can be installed with the following command:

 .. code-block:: console